 Our pets are a wonderful laughter resource.
 Pip’s intense joie de vivre is infectious, and PJ’s happy grin whenever she runs toward me always creates a reflected one in me.
 Teach your dog a new trick that you find amusing, buy a silly toy, cultivate such moments carefully, as they will pay long-term dividends.

-These are just four of the many options.
+These are just five of the many options.
 The key is to treat your mood not as something out of your control but as something readily changeable.
 You know it is.
 You can be feeling lousy before a phone call with an upbeat friend and much better afterward.
 Since you know it can change, start observing the sorts of things that change it for the better and then – do those things.
 You may be surprised just how reliably you can shift a bad mood to a better one with a little self-inflicted joy.

 One of these many options include alternative medicines, these have shot forward throughout the years as many have applauded their benefits to their mental health.
 CBD products from companies like Blessed CBD have been very influential, as well as medical marijuana prescribed by a doctor.
 You don’t have to settle for traditional means of helping yourself now that there are more options out there for us all to try.